Jeremie-Beucler/Rythm-of-thoughts/README.md

 - Generation happens early
 - Control happens later
-- Justification comes even later
+- Justification happens later too
-- Regulation stays low overall — increasing a bit at the end (likely to check or monitor the response).
+- Regulation stays low overall — increasing slightly at the end (likely to check or monitor the final answer?)

 **Correct vs. Incorrect Responses Comparison**

-- Generation happens even earlier for biased responses — they jump quickly to an answer.
-Unbiased participants take more time.
+- Generation happens even earlier for incorrect responses — participants jump quickly to an answer without extensive search.
+Correct responders take more time to generate options.
-- Control shows the clearest difference — unbiased participants show much more Control all along, while biased participants stay flat and low.
+- Control shows the clearest difference — correct responders show much more Control throughout their reasoning, while incorrect responders stay low and quite flat.
-- Justification is higher (and later) for unbiased participants.
+- Justification is higher (and later) for correct responders — they verbalize more reasons for their choices.
 - Regulation doesn’t differ much — it stays low for both groups, increasing slightly at the end.

+---

+**Byrd et al. Results (2023)**

+Note that these findings also align with the results of Byrd et al. (2023): correct responses typically involve more deliberate and reflective processing, while incorrect responses often rely on fast, intuitive answers without reconsideration.

+**Methodological Implications**

+Beyond theoretical insights, our approach offers methodological gains.
+The use of LLM-based chunking and scoring allows for a fine-grained, automated, and scalable analysis of deliberation dynamics in verbal (audio or text) reasoning data.
+This method opens the door to modeling individual trajectories of reasoning functions in larger and more naturalistic datasets.

+--

+## Next Steps

+Building on this first, several avenues are open for future work:

+- **Validation with human ratings**: Systematically compare the LLM-derived function scores with human-coded ratings on a new set of transcriptions to further validate the approach.

+- **Bottom-up taxonomy of deliberation functions**: Use the LLM not only for scoring but also to generate a more data-driven and fine-grained taxonomy of reasoning functions based on participants' transcriptions.

+- **Trajectories through question order**: Examine the evolution of deliberation function trajectories across the sequence of questions within the task (but then, issues if order not randomized because question will be a confounder).

+- **Collecting new data or identifying similar datasets**: Apply the method to other think-aloud datasets or collect new data specifically designed to probe deliberation dynamics.

+- **Participant profiling**: Investigate individual profiles or clusters of participants based on their trajectory patterns, identifying distinct reasoning styles or strategies.

+- **Analysis of specific subcases**:
+  - Correct "intuitive" responses: Cases where the correct answer is generated quickly without much evidence of control or justification.
+  - Incorrect "deliberate" responses: Cases where participants engage in effortful reasoning but still arrive at an incorrect answer.

 --